-- Confirmed or probable positive cases of COVID-19 involving staff, children in your care or family members of staff and children in your care.
-Probable positive cases have received a positive test result from the provincial laboratory, while confirmed cases have received positive test results from both the provincial and the national laboratories. - Significant changes to the services that your centre offers. - Any special measures your centre is taking to safeguard staff and clients.
+- Confirmed or probable positive cases of COVID-19 involving staff, children in your care or family members of staff and children in your care. - Significant changes to the services that your centre offers. - Any special measures your centre is taking to safeguard staff and clients.